Cat Information

 Make sure the litter box is always clean.
 Cats and kittens do not like using heavily soiled litter boxes.
 Scoop out the hard bits frequently and change the litter daily.
 Thoroughly wash litter boxes once a week.

 Always clean urine accidents thoroughly.
 The smell of cat urine will entice your cat back to the inappropriate location.
-How to clean cat urine odors
+How to clean cat urine from Carpets using natural products

-How to teach your kitten to toilet outside
+How to teach your kitten to go outside